holochain/holochain-rust/doc/holochain_101/src/zome/implementation.md

 - An invocation dispatch in `nucleus::ribosome::call` under `Externals for Runtime`
 - The zome API function signature in `nucleus::ribosome::call` under `resolve_func`
 - A ribosome module implementing the invocation logic as `invoke_*`
+- An agent action if the zome API function has side effects

 ### Zome API function index